YaoGroup/ServerMantaince/how-to/vscode-remote-developement.md

     IdentityFile C:\Users\mrchou\.ssh\vscode_rsa
 ```

 * e.
 Now click `Remote-SSH: Connect to Host...` again.
-This time an option `YaoGroup` will appear, and you be able to connet it without typing any password, and a new window will appear (password is asked, when SSH identity goes wrong, please check step a, b & d)
+This time an option `YaoGroup` will appear, and you be able to connect it without typing any password, and a new window will appear (password is asked, when SSH identity goes wrong, please check to step a, b & d)

 * f.
-Verify you are actually using working station by open a folder.
+Verify you are using the workstation by open a folder.
 ![](https://i.imgur.com/0r6YrPK.png)